Expulsion and Suspension Policy Statement

 Though each case is different, suspensions and expulsions may be products of misguided or lacking policies and/or insufficient training and support services for staff, especially in managing challenging behavior, recognizing trauma, and promoting social-emotional development.
 Research indicates that disparities in these practices may be influenced by implicit biases, uneven implementation of discipline policies, and under-resourced, inadequate education and training for teachers, especially in self-reflective strategies to identify and correct potential biases in perceptions and practice.
 11,12,13,14

 States are required to implement the provisions in the CCDBG Act of 2014 and the CCDF final rule.
 In addition, states are strongly encouraged to implement the state-level recommendations set forth in the HHS-ED policy statement that prevent and ultimately eliminate suspensions and expulsions from child care settings and promote children’s social-emotional and behavioral development.
 The policy statement also includes recommendations to early childhood programs, including child care programs.
 States should disseminate those recommendations and support child care programs in implementing them.
-A brief summary of state-level recommendations is below and a full policy statement can be found online.
+A brief summary of state-level recommendations is below and a full policy statement (PDF) can be found online.

 - Develop and Clearly Communicate Suspension and Expulsion Policies: States are strongly encouraged to establish statewide polices, applicable across settings, including publically and privately funded early childhood programs, to promote social-emotional and behavioral health and eliminate or severely limit the use of expulsion, suspension, and other exclusionary discipline practices.
 Policies should eliminate or limit these exclusionary practices to be used only as a last resort in extraordinary circumstances where there is a serious safety concern that cannot be reduced or eliminated with reasonable modifications.
 Given the disparities noted in the data, states should ensure that policies are not disproportionately impacting any group of children.